 The government imposed the closure of gold mines during World War II to redeploy the labour force into other sectors with limited production post-World War II.
 Although a few mines reopened after WWII, by the early 1980s, there was virtually no commercial gold production in the country.

 In 1981, Sumitomo Metal Mining Co.
-Ltd. discovered the highest-grade ore deposit in the world, with gold concentrations averaging six to ten times higher than typically seen in commercial gold mines.
-The Hishikari Mine in the Southern Island of Kyushu is a 13M-ounce gold deposit having produced approximately 8.6M ounces with an average grade exceeding 30 to 40 grams per tonne to date, and is the only operating gold mine in Japan today.
+Ltd. discovered the highest-grade ore deposit in the world, with gold concentrations averaging five times higher than typically seen in commercial gold mines.
+The Hishikari Mine in the Southern Island of Kyushu is a +14M-ounce gold deposit having produced approximately 9.4M ounces with an average grade exceeding 30 grams per tonne to date, and is the only operating gold mine in Japan today.
 Since the mine began to operate in 1985, output from the Hishikari Mine has more than doubled the previous 400 hundred years of production from Japan’s two formerly largest mines and new reserves are still being discovered there today.

 Fraser MacCorquodale, President & COO of Japan Gold stated, "The Company has done great work to build a high-quality exploration portfolio within a re-emerging country with demonstrated gold prospectivity”.
 Fraser previously led Newcrest Mining’s global exploration team to several discoveries.